 Dog ACL Injuries Veterinarian

-If either of your Dog’s hind legs has become lame, it may indicate that he or she has teared or ruptured his or her Cranial Cruciate Ligament, also known as the Anterior Cruciate Ligament or ACL.
-When functioning normally, the ACL keeps the knee joint stable, but chronic rotational stress on the area can cause it to tear.
+If either of your Dog’s hind legs has become lame, it may indicate that he or she has torn or ruptured his or her Cranial Cruciate Ligament, also known as the Anterior Cruciate Ligament or ACL.
+When functioning normally, the ACL keeps the knee joint stable, but the chronic rotational stress on the area can cause it to tear.
 Tears and ruptures of these ligaments are more common than any other musculoskeletal disorder we see in adult dogs.
 Signs of an ACL tear in dogs, such as lameness and internal swelling of the knee, may come on quickly or slowly, but, unlike with humans, these injuries are almost always debilitating.

 The ideal method of treatment for ACL in dogs is surgery followed by rehabilitative therapy.
 There are two dominant methods of surgical treatment for ACL.
 The first, known as the “conventional” or “traditional” method, involves the installation of a restraint to hold the bones in place at the joint, allowing almost normal movement of the joint.
 Over time, this causes resilient, fibrous scar tissue to form around the joint, which provides better stability in the long term.
 In the second, newer method, the bones in the area are cut, and sections of them are repositioned with either implants or metal plates.
 This changes the manner in which the bones interact with each other, realigning the angle of the tibial plateau at the stifle joint, this method uses one of two procedures: TPLO and TTA.
 Both of these methods should be followed up with rehabilitation.

 While there are veterinarians who recommend the latter method for most or even all dogs, this approach has some issues.
 Firstly, TPLO and TTA surgeries are both especially invasive procedures.
-Therefore, the risks of serious complications posed by this method of surgery is higher than is the case with traditional surgery.
+Therefore, the risks of serious complications posed by this method of surgery are higher than is the case with traditional surgery.
 TPLO and TTA are also expensive; and often lie beyond the means of pet owners, while conventional surgery is generally far more affordable.
 For most dogs, therefore, we recommend the conventional method of surgery.
 However, TPLO or TTA surgery might be necessary if your dog is large and/or active and energetic.

 Rehabilitation is strongly recommended after either method of surgery is performed.
 On the other hand, issues of age, health, or finances may render a dog ineligible for either kind of surgery.
 In these cases, rehabilitation, even without surgery, can prove a powerful tool in helping your dog recover.
-The process of rehabilitation both post surgically and in the absence of it begin similarly.
+The process of rehabilitation both post-surgically and in the absence of it begin similarly.

 The rehabilitation process starts with a set of measurements to determine the flexibility and amount of muscle in each of the leg’s joints.
 After this is finished, and the veterinarian is made aware of the needs of the patient and aims of the client, the veterinarian will design a therapeutic plan to meet those specifications.
 Among other elements, the plan may entail therapies for any combination of the following: